 I’m vaccinated.
 Why should I wear a mask?

-If you are vaccinated, wearing a mask adds another layer of protection and, if you’re not, wearing a mask helps prevent you from spreading COVID-19 to others.
+If you are vaccinated, wearing a mask adds another layer of protection and, if you’re not vaccinated, wearing a mask helps prevent you from spreading COVID-19 to others.
 While mask mandates are ending, it is recommended that you continue wearing a mask indoors and with people you do not know.